 Shut the country down

 If the government can’t pass a budget, it will shut down, and a lot of things we take for granted simply stop in their tracks.
 For example, national parks, monuments, and museums (including Smithsonian museums) close.
 If you’re waiting on a passport or visa, you’ll be out of luck until the budget is resolved.
-The threat is far from theoretical—the U.S. government shutdown as recently as January 2018.
+The threat is far from theoretical—the U.S. government shutdown as recently as December 2018.
 Find out about 11 unusual things that presidents have banned from the White House.
-If you’re still concerned about your security, find out these secret ways the government could be spying on you.